Assertores/Einkaufsliste/README.md

 #### list

-contains a list of "staged" files which are used for compiling the list and a list of unique ingredience with there units added together as far as possible. for this the convertion files are used. if it can not combine two units they are listed separately. e.g. `onion: 150g, 2 piece`.
+contains a list of "staged" files which are used for compiling the list and a list of unique ingredience with there units added together as far as possible. for this the conversion files are used. if it can not combine two units they are listed separately. e.g. `onion: 150g, 2 piece`.

 ## licence